 Webster’s dictionary describes grief as the “intense sorrow caused by the loss of a loved one.”
 The bitterness expressed by the wife in this tale, “If you had any feelings, you that dug with your own hand – how could you?
 His little grave,” shows that her pain is now directed towards her spouse.
 Hurting people often hurt people.

-This woman appears to not know where to direct her anger, and seems to have projected it towards the person closest to her – her husband.
-In doing so, she continues to relive the burial of their child; “I saw you from that very window there, making the gravel leap and leap in air.”
+This woman appears to not know where to direct her anger and seems to have projected it towards the person closest to her – her husband.
+In doing so, she continues to relive the burial of their child; “I saw you from that very window there, Making the gravel leap and leap in the air.”
 Perhaps it is this vivid memory that continues to play in her mind, thus hindering her healing and robbing her peace.

 According to Sean E. Brotherson, “parents who have lost a child are often concerned about keeping the child’s memory alive for themselves, family members, and other people.
 This may involve preserving existing sources of memory related to the child or creating new sources of memory” (2002).
 Hence, the bitterness in recapping the night of their son’s burial, this grieving woman appears to be mourning the loss of her seed - as well her home life as she once knew it.